Hardware Health Monitoring

 Each hardware sensor supports dedicated sensor failure alerts and configurable threshold alerts.

-When a sensor reports a failure, an alert is triggered.
-This feature is enabled by default and can be managed globally through Monitor Settings for newly discovered devices or configured individually for each sensor.
+When a sensor reports a failure, a status-based alert is triggered.
+This option ("Raise alerts if this sensor fails") is enabled by default and can be managed globally through Monitor Settings for newly discovered devices or configured individually for each sensor.
+Users can disable this option if its not required

 Threshold Configuration in OpManager